-You will probably have a local bus company providing services in your area, though the frequency and usefulness of services will depend on where you live; towns are generally better served than more rural areas.
+You’ll probably have a local bus company providing services in your area, though the frequency and usefulness of services will depend on where you live; towns are generally better served than more rural areas.

 There are too many local companies to list here, but most have useful websites where you can check timetables and fares before your journey.